Leukaemia and Non-Hodgkin Lymphoma Diagnosis and Monitoring

 • Positive: A positive result is consistent with latent or active TB.
 This result may be due to exposure to M.tuberculosis complex (except M. bovis BCG), M. kansasii, M. szulgai or M. marinarum.
 IGRA should not be used for the investigation of suspected active TB.
 The investigation of suspected active TB requires clinical, radiological, and microbiological assessment.

 • Indeterminate: The likelihood of the patient having M. tuberculosis infection cannot be determined from the blood sample provided.
-Please see the guide to interpreting indeterminate results below:
+Please see the guide to interpreting indeterminate results below.

-Quick guide to interpreting Indeterminate QuantifFERON-TB results:
+Quick guide to interpreting INDETERMINATE and EQUIVOCAL QuantifFERON-TB results

 An indeterminate result from the QuantiFERON-TB assay means that the likelihood of the patient having M. tuberculosis infection cannot be determined from the blood sample provided.